omgmarc/OMGclick-Releases/FAQ.md

 # Frequently Asked Questions

 **NOTE:** Certain issues such as failing to properly detect item rank, EXP boost state, or clicking a button can be attributed to an issue with Display Scaling.
-To troubleshoot, try setting your display scaling to 100% and see if the problem persists.
+To troubleshoot, try setting your display scaling to 100% (for instructions, see the User Guide) and see if the problem persists.
 If it goes away, then please include this information when submitting your bug report.

 ## Table of Contents